sidrisov/ecdsa-node/readme.md

 2. Run `npm install` to install all the depedencies
 3. Run `node index` to start the server

+Server will generate number of wallets keys (default is 3) and assign random balance from 0 to 100 In real worlds, those private keys would be generated outside of server.

+In order to make a transfer you need to sign the data generated in client (based on transfer details), use the following command to sign:

+`node scripts/signMessage.js <message> <privateKey>`

 The application should connect to the default server port (3042) automatically!

 _Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.